Logius-standaarden/fsc-core/draft-fsc-core-00.md

 The Manager **MUST** provide existing Contracts for a specific Peer.
 A Contract **SHOULD** only be provided to a Peer if the Peer is present in one of the Grants of the Contract.

+#### Tokens

+The Manager **MUST** be able to provide an [access token](#access_token) to Peers that have a valid Contract containing a [ServiceConnectionGrant](#service_connection_grant).

+Before issuing an access token the Manager **MUST** validate that:

+1. A valid Contract exists with a [ServiceConnectionGrant](#service_connection_grant) matching the Grant hash in the access token request.
+1. The Manager is provided by a Peer with the same PeerID as specified in `ServiceConnectionGrant.Service.PeerID`.
+1. The Manager is provided by a Peer who has an Inway which is offering the Service specified in `ServiceConnectionGrant.Service.Name`.
+1. The Peer ID provided by the X.509 certificate used by the Outway requesting the access token matches the value of the field `ServiceConnectionGrant.Outway.PeerID`.
+1. The fingerprint of the public key provided by the X.509 certificate used by the Outway requesting the access token is present in the value of the field `ServiceConnectionGrant.Outway.PublicKeyFingerprints`.

 ### Interfaces {#manager_interface}

 The Manager functionality **MUST** implement a gRPC service, as specified on [grpc.io](https://grpc.io/docs/), with the name `ManagerService`.